paritytech/parity-bridges-common/docs/high-level-overview.md

 # High-Level Bridge Documentation

 ## Purpose

 Trustless connecting between two Substrate-based chains using GRANDPA finality.

 ## Overview

 Even though we support two-way bridging, the documentation will generally talk about a one-sided interaction.
 That's to say, we will only talk about syncing headers and messages from a _source_ chain to a _target_ chain.
 This is because the two-sided interaction is really just the one-sided interaction with the source and target chains switched.

+To understand the full interaction with the bridge, take a look at [testing scenarios](./testing-scenarios.md) document.
+It describes potential use cases and describes how each of the layers outlined below is involved.

 The bridge is built from various components.
 Here is a quick overview of the important ones.

 ### Header Sync

 A light client of the source chain built into the target chain's runtime.
 It is a single FRAME pallet.
 It provides a "source of truth" about the source chain headers which have been finalized.
 This is useful for higher level applications.

 ### Headers Relayer

 A standalone application connected to both chains.
 It submits every source chain header it sees to the target chain through RPC.

 ### Message Delivery

 A FRAME pallet built on top of the header sync pallet.
 It allows users to submit messages to the source chain, which are to be delivered to the target chain.
 The delivery protocol doesn't care about the payload more than it has to.
 Handles replay protection and message ordering.

 ### Message Dispatch

 A FRAME pallet responsible for interpreting the payload of delivered messages.

 ### Message Relayer

 A standalone application handling delivery of the messages from source chain to the target chain.

 ## Processes

 ### Substrate (GRANDPA) Header Sync

 The header sync pallet (`pallet-substrate-bridge`) is an on-chain light client for chains which use GRANDPA finality.
 It is part of the target chain's runtime, and accepts headers from the source chain.
 Its main goals are to accept valid headers, track GRANDPA finality set changes, and verify